 By June of 2016, they were ready for a larger space, and moved their operation to a 6,000 square foot facility in Phoenixville.
 Here, they brew 800 gallons each week: half is bottled and half is kegged.
 They sell to over 200 wholesale accounts and 50 of those locations (including four of our stores!) serve their kombucha on-tap.
 About a year after moving to Phonenixville, they opened their tasting room and health and wellness community center called A Culture Factory.
 It is open to the public from 10am-3pm on Saturdays and is also the site of numerous workshops and events throughout the week, including yoga, aerial yoga, concerts, fermentation classes, and womens circles, among others.

 When asked about how she sources locally, Olga said, “We are very fortunate to have our brewery surrounded by many amazing local farms, orchards, farmer’s markets and farm stands.
 We asked ourselves, why should we use oranges from Florida or mangoes from Mexico if we can use local apples from Frecon farm in Boyertown, honey from Swarmbustin’ in West Grove and Asian pears from Quarryville Orchards in Lancaster County.
 We only use whole organic fruit, berries, herbs and spices to infuse our kombucha just like by great-grandmother Baba did.
 We never dilute our kombucha with any juices, concentrates, purees or extracts.
 Our mission is to craft brew farm to bottle kombucha.”

-You’ll find Baba’s Brew kombucha bottled in our grab-n-go drink cases, and on tap at our Collegeville, Downingtown, Kimberton, and Malvern stores.
-Look for flavors like Purple Rain, Flower Power, Bee’s Knees, and Ruby Slipper, as well as seasonal flavors on tap!
+You’ll find Baba’s Bucha kombucha bottled in our grab-n-go drink cases, and on tap at our Collegeville, Downingtown, Kimberton, and Malvern stores.
+Look for flavors like Purple Rain, Flower Power, Bee’s Knees, and Ruby Sipper, as well as seasonal flavors on tap!